lightRajat/Android-Bloatware-Cleaner/README.md

 1. Won't work on Samsung mobile devices protected by Knox Security.

-1. Delay in doing the 4th step of [How-To-Use](#how-to-use) will require restart of the app.
+1. Delay in granting debugging permissions in the 3rd step of [How-To-Use](#how-to-use) will require restart of the app.

+1. Proper scrolling requires the mouse to be over the scrollbar only.

 - - -